josemarti/CarND-Path-Planning-Project/README.md

 ## Overview

 This is the 1st  project of the Term 3.
-In this project have to write an algorithm that allows a vehicle to drive safely in a higway with additional traffic.
+In this project we have to write an algorithm that allows a vehicle to drive safely in a highway with additional traffic.
 Udacity provides the simulator that connects with the program sending telemetry information.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
+The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible and taking into account that other cars will also try to change lanes.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.

 ## Compilation